zhenglena/bd-advertising-service/README.md

 You'll have your fellow participants in the same situation as you, so remember to collaborate: rely on each other for assistance, and share your own knowledge.

-## Unit 5 Project Progress and Tracking
+## Unit 7 Project Progress and Tracking

 ### Doneness checklist

 You're done with the project when:

 * You can access your service through `curl`
-* Your CRs have passed review and all steps in your pipeline (including CR verification and TCTs) succeed
+* You have successfully passed all tests in CodeGrade
-* You've submitted the Project Reflection response in Canvas
-* You've completed the Participant End-of-Unit Survey (a short survey to help us improve the project and the project process for next time!
-Optional, but highly encouraged)

 ## The Problem: ATA Advertising